Angelo Vega Rodriguez

 Angelo Leonel Vega Rodriguez (born 3 January 1985) is a Chilean-born Swedish international futsal player and a former football player.

 Futsal

-Vega plays Futsal for Gothenburg team FC Ibra and for the Swedish national team.
+Vega plays Futsal for Gothenburg team FC Ibra and for the Sweden national team.

 International

-He made his international Futsal debut for Sweden on December 11, 2012 against France.
+He made his international Futsal debut for Sweden on December 11, 2012, against France.

 Personal life

 Vega was born in Valparaíso, Chile, and moved to Uddevalla, Sweden, at the age of three along with his family.
 Later, he naturalized Swedish by residence.